detygon/simple-reporting-web-app/README.md

 # Sakila Reporting

-A simple reporting app for sakila database.
+A simple reporting app.
 It aims to show how to build a reporting tool with Laravel.

 ## Learning Laravel